 The Boarding Program also gives our residents their first experience of living away from home in an academic community.
 Our primary goals as a staff is to help our students thrive academically grow spiritually; develop personally, socially, emotionally, and physically.
 Through the direction and guidance of the Residence Staff, consisting of the Dean of Residence and Resident Advisors, residents will learn the responsibilities and duties of living in a community environment.
 The unique opportunity of participating in a boarding program enables residents to take advantage of a “live-in” mentoring system, where they will be in direct contact several times a day with the Residence Staff.

-The Three R’s Respect for Self, Respect for Others, and Responsibility, which stem directly from the Honor Code, is the model that the dormitory follows to mold our students into men.
+THREE R’s - The Three R’s Respect for Self, Respect for Others, and Responsibility, which stem directly from the Honor Code, is the model that the dormitory follows to mold our students into men.

 Without the other residents there is no community.
 Dedication to the Hall and others are vital components for creating a sense of ownership, which fosters community.
 Therefore, Residents are strongly encouraged to be involved in organizing and partaking in activities, liturgies, events, and extracurricular activities.

-Residents must respect one another, through courteous behavior, which is expressed by following certain codes of conduct, for example Lights Out.
+Residents must respect one another through courteous behavior which is expressed by following certain codes of conduct, for example Lights Out.
 Residents are also expected to respect all faculty and staff members, maintenance, dining hall servers, and all other members of the Orchard Lake family.

 Responsibility- A mark of manhood is taking responsibility for one’s actions and the consequences, whether positive or negative, deserving praise or correction, of those actions.
 This is fundamental to life in a Residence Hall.
 Residents are expected to be responsible men, and will be treated as responsible men.
 Men admit when they make a mistake, whether intentional or accidental, and accept the consequences for those actions.
 It is not an issue of failure and discipline, but a matter of admitting his error and acknowledging what he has learned from the situation through the consequences and how he plans to avoid making the same error in the future.

 Responsibility also involves ownership.
-St. Kolbe Hall is the home of the residents, both individually and as a community of scholars and men.
+St. Albertus Hall is the home of the residents, both individually and as a community of scholars and men.
 One of the signs of maturity is passing on what you have learned and experienced, giving back to the Hall, the School, and society.
 The Boarding Program is a training ground where by men of the Hall learn the value and importance of serving others and the community.
-One of the ways that this is encouraged is through involvement within the Hall’s and the School’s many activities.
+One of the ways that this is encouraged is through involvement within the Hall’s and the School’s activities.

 The Boarding Program strengthens and exemplifies the preparatory experience, providing multiple ways for St. Mary’s Residents to develop into men.
 This program tries to make our students strive for excellence within themselves by utilizing the tools within their home away from home.

 Students enrolled in the program receive room and board, which includes three daily meals, a comfortable room, laundry facilities, and close proximity to all the school’s recreational and academic facilities.
 The residence hall is a modern, three story building with two wings.
-St. Mary’s Preparatory uses all three floors of the North wing, known as Kolbe Hall.
+St. Mary’s Preparatory uses all three floors of the South wing, known as St. Albertus Hall.
 Boarding students have access to a recreational hall, complete with pool tables, table tennis and a large screen television.
 Also available are the school’s athletic facilities and libraries.